zynksoftware/Zynk-Workflow/_docs/File-Connector/List-Files.md

 ### Search Pattern
 _Optional_
 Allows you to specify the type of files to be processed.
 For example, `*.xml` will only list files with the .xml extension.
+This should be set to Data Type: Text or script

 ### Zynk Settings
 See [Common Task Settings](common-task-settings)